 For example, for an epic landscape time lapse video, a powerful composition with strings, bells and brass is often employed as the background music, which is always in crescendo.
 You can get tons of background music from free music sites covering public domain music, royalty-free music, audios released under the creative commons, etc.

 Like some nature documentaries, you can add voiceover to your time lapse video to enhance the story, for instance, explain what's going on or just talk about your feelings towards the scene.
 After finishing the script, start recording with the voice recorder in VideoProc Vlogger and match it to the footage.

 If you just share the original time lapse or hyperlapse recorded by the auto mode in your camera, the shaky footage will reveal that you are pretty amateurish.
 First, you did not check the weather in advance and flew your drone on a windy day to take time lapses.
 Second, you did not fix the shaky footage in post-production.

 As of the fact that you've got shaky time lapse videos, you may need some skills to stabilize it with Premiere Pro or After Effects.
 They can recognize certain objects in the frame and keep tracking these points to make them at the exact position all the time.

 5. Time-lapse Video Ideas

-When we speaking of time lapse videos, some epic landscape frames would come to our mind spontaneously, such as seaside and tides, sunset or sunrise, mountains, cloudy skies, and alike.
-But to make your story more interesting, you should show something that people don't see often which could be either the shooting techniques or the subjects in your time lapse.
+When we are speaking of time lapse videos, some epic landscape frames would come to our mind spontaneously, such as seaside and tides, sunset or sunrise, mountains, cloudy skies, and alike.
+But to make your story more interesting, you should show something that people don't often see which could be either the shooting techniques or the subjects in your time lapse.